neshala/skype_status_changer/README.md

-# Script to automatically set Skype status
+# Skype Status Changer

 OS X Shell script to automatically change Skype status.
-Using Apple Script this bash script will send commands to Skype application if it's running to change user status.
+Using Apple Script this bash script will send command to Skype application if it's running to change user status.
-It can be used via cron job (built in into OS X), for example to set user status at specific time to online, and for example at the end of work to offline or invisible.
+It can be used via cron job (builtin into OS X), for example to set user status at specific time to online, and for example at the end of work to offline or invisible.

 Tested on OS X El Capitan.
 This script will also display system notification and play sound after changing status.